A Generalized Newton Method for Subgradient Systems: Variational Analysis: Preliminaries and Discussions

-where $\nabla F(\bar{x})^*$ is the adjoint operator of the Jacobian $\nabla F(\bar{x})$.
-Before considering the first-order and second-order subdifferential constructions for extended-real-valued functions, which are of our main use in this paper and are closely related to the limiting normals and coderivatives, we formulate the {\em metric regularity} and {\em subregularity} properties of set-valued mappings that are highly recognized in variational analysis and optimization.
-These properties are strongly employed in what follows, while being completely characterized via the limiting coderivative and graphical derivative defined above.
+In the case where $F(\bar{x})$ is the singleton $\{\bar{y}\}$, we omit $\oy$ in the notation of \eqref{gra-der}--\eqref{lim-cod}.
+Note that if $F\colon\R^n\to\R^m$ is ${\cal C}^1$-smooth around $\ox$, then where $\nabla F(\bar{x})^*$ is the adjoint/transpose matrix of the Jacobian $\nabla F(\bar{x})$.
+Before considering the {first- and second-order} subdifferential constructions for extended-real-valued functions, {which are employed} in this paper and are closely related to the limiting normals and coderivatives, we formulate the {\em metric regularity} and {\em subregularity} properties of set-valued mappings that are highly recognized in variational analysis and optimization.
+These properties are {frequently used} below.
+To proceed, recall that the {\em distance function} associated with a set $\Omega\subset\R^s$ is A mapping $\widehat{F}\colon\R^n\tto\R^m$ is a {\em localization} of $F\colon\mathbb{R}^n\tto\mathbb{R}^m$ at $\bar{x}$ for $\bar{y}\in F(\bar{x})$ if there exist neighborhoods $U$ of $\bar{x}$ and $V$ of $\bar{y}$ such that we have